Call us now: 0141 429 8166

 We also have experience on the other side of such disputes.
 Our solicitors have also represented parties who have come to Scotland with their child from abroad and the other party is seeking their return.
 We have defended the action for return on their behalf based on the grounds outlined above.

 At Livingstone Brown we understand that parents will be under extreme stress in situations such as these.
 Please use our knowledge and expertise in this area to take some of the pressure from you.
-Our Family Law solicitors will work tirelessly for the desired result drawing on our knowledge and expertise gained from previous experience in this area.
+Our Child Law solicitors will work tirelessly for the desired result drawing on our knowledge and expertise gained from previous experience in this area.
 It is extremely important in such cases that you seek legal advice as soon as you become aware that the child has been removed.
 Time is of the essence in seeking to have the child returned.

-Get in touch with us on 0141 429 8166 or by completing our online contact form
+Get in touch with us on 0141 429 8166 or by completing our online contact form.

 Livingstone Brown is a leading firm of Scottish solicitors.
 Based in Glasgow, but dealing with cases around the country, the firm has been at the forefront of legal service provision for over thirty years.